 - Part D (prescription): Prescriptions are available through the VA but many Vets find that they still prefer a Part D plan.
 This is because on this plan, you can refill prescriptions at your local pharmacies.
 On your VA plan, many times you need to wait for a VA doctor to approve and the VA to pay for it.

-If you still aren’t sure if you need a plan, give us a call.
+If you still aren’t sure if you need a plan, please take our questionnaire – or give us a call.
 We can compare hundreds of plans and see what you could qualify for.
-The service is free, and it would be our honor to help the men and women who served our country.
+The service is free, and it would be our honor to help the men and women who have served our country.